eladses/tkinter-calculator/README.md

 # tkinter calculator
-calculator app.
+calculator app.\n
-using Tkinter for GUI.
+using Tkinter for GUI.\n
-with automaton to check if the input is valid
+with automaton to check if the input is valid.\n